Paperwhites Are Ideal for the Holidays

 They live happily in a variety of vessels and growing media.
 Paperwhites grow well in soil, decorative gravel and/or water.
 You can purchase bulbs individually and use pots you already have on hand or find a kit that includes everything you need—bulbs, growing medium and containers.
-Once they're planted they'll bloom within four to six weeks.
+Once they're planted, they'll bloom within four to six weeks.

-How to Grow
+How to Grow Paperwhites

-- Placing in Pebbles and Water - Layer pebbles, marbles or river rock in shallow containers or clear glass cylinders of varying sizes.
+- Placing in Pebbles and Water: Layer pebbles, marbles or river rock in shallow containers or clear glass cylinders of varying sizes.
 Just add enough to cradle the bulbs to keep them upright and steady.
 Don’t cover them or allow the bulbs to touch each other.
 Maintain the water level so it just hits the base of the bulb and goes no higher.

-- Using Special Vases - Forcing vases are designed to sprout and grow individual bulbs in water.
-A single bulb per vase can create big impact when multiple vases are grouped together.
+- Using Special Vases: Forcing vases are designed to sprout and grow individual bulbs in water.
+A single bulb per vase can create a big impact when multiple vases are grouped together.
 These glass vases are perfect for small spaces like windowsills and narrow counters.
 The bulbs perch on the opening at the top of the vase.
 Fill the vase so the water level is touching the base of the bulb.

 Move the containers into a cool, dark area for one week to establish root growth.
 Then place them in a warm, sunny location to encourage hardy stems.
 As they sprout, rotate them every day or so to keep the plants upright and straight.
-Once the paperwhites begin to bloom move them into a cooler location away from direct sunlight.
+Once the paperwhites begin to bloom, move them into a cooler location away from direct sunlight.
 Keep them moist but not soggy.

-Tying leggy paperwhites to a slender stakes or simply cinching the plants with decorative raffia or ribbon will support the stems and keep them from drooping.
+Tying leggy paperwhites to slender stakes or simply cinching the plants with decorative raffia or ribbon will support the stems and keep them from drooping.
 If you wait until Thanksgiving, it will be a little too late to see your paperwhites bloom by Christmas day.
 However, you can expect an abundant floral display for the New Year.
 To create a staggered blooming cycle throughout the winter, plant groups of bulbs several weeks apart.

 Enjoy Them While You Can

-While paperwhites are easy to cultivate indoors they are considered annuals that typically bloom only one time.
+While paperwhites are easy to cultivate indoors, they are considered annuals that typically bloom only one time.
 Even though they're commonly grown in North America, these flowers are really tropical perennials that love year-round warm and humid climates.

-After they've been forced indoors it is rare that they will survive outside.
-When the blooms are spent the plants will not reflower.
+After they've been forced indoors, it is rare that they will survive outside.
+When the blooms are spent, the plants will not reflower.
 The foliage turns yellow and that tells you it's time to dump them in the compost bin.
 Sterilize the pebbles and containers and store them away for the next holiday season.